kingwill101/local_history/README.md

 Filesystem changes are debounced (default 200ms) to collapse bursty editor saves into a single revision.

+### Duplicate suppression
+If a file is saved without any content changes, Local History skips inserting a new revision (based on checksum).

 ### Config reload
 While the daemon is running, changes to `.lh/config.yaml` are detected and reloaded automatically.
 Reloads are debounced and followed by a short backoff